zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Fix Traceback seen for zenoss.winrm.Processes modeler plugin (ZPS-5676)
 -   Fix Windows ZP: After upgrade to 2.9.3, seeing "caught returnValue being used in a non-generator" errors (ZPS-5727)
 -   Fix Windows - cluster disks may not be modeled or monitored on 2008 cluster when using Powershell v2.0 (ZPS-5755)
--   Fix Unexpected Response --Encrypted Boundary during windows collection (ZPS=5767)
+-   Fix Unexpected Response --Encrypted Boundary during windows collection (ZPS-5767)
+-   Document wincommand notification can be deprecated (ZPS-5501)

 2.9.3